 I designed all the elements of the game and wrote the code using ActionScript.

-Hi there, I’m Alix Martin and I’m a designer and developer living in Cardiff, UK.
-I’ve been working in design and development for the last 8 years.
+Hi there, I’m Alix Martin and I’m a designer and developer.
+I'm originally from the UK but I now live in New Zealand.
+I’ve been working in design and development for the last 10 years.
 I’ve put my skills to work on quite a lot of different projects.
 I’ve worked for some big brands like Sony and Gocompare.com but also worked with small studios on freelance projects.

 I love making things and get a real buzz from seeing a project through from start to finish.
 I’m passionate about creating the best work I can and to keep fuelling my creative hunger.